 Name another fastener where the pitch does not become finer as the diameter goes down.
 That's to minimize breakage and it's universal practice.
 What good's a World Order if not to standardize things that work better?

 Except bicycles.
 Basically, we (cycling) make our own rules.
 We discovered this short cut works.
 Theory out the window.
-Let’s make bicycles simpler to understand and to make.
-Or something like that.
-Well, a billion bikes can’t be wrong.
+Let's make bicycles simpler to understand and to make.
+From a wheel builder's perspective, thread pitch determines the feel of wheel truing.
+1/4 turn of a nipple makes a similar dimensional change to length regardless of spoke gauge.
+That is the idea behind a universal thread pitch.

 One More Logical Step

 Since we have adopted the same pitch for all these spoke sizes can we use the same dies to make the threads?
 Just run them farther apart for thicker wires?
 All 56 threads per inch?
-Well, that’s a rule we can’t break, it is a law of physics.
+This is a challenge to the laws of physics.

 A die has small grooves that make peaks and valleys of the thread form.
 These grooves are set at an angle specific to the diameter of the spoke.
 As the spoke rotates, grooves are created simultaneously on each side, that eventually meet up to create a continuous thread.

-For a smaller diameter spoke, the angle must be greater (from perpendicular) because a small circumference means a groove gets around more quickly (and would run into itself).
-A larger diameter spoke (12g is 30% greater circumference than 14g) rolls a greater distance for each rotation.
+For a smaller diameter spoke, the angle is greater (from perpendicular) because a small circumference means a groove gets around more quickly (and must not run into itself).
+A larger diameter spoke (12g is 30% greater circumference than 14g) means a greater distance for each rotation.
 The groove angle must be smaller so the thread is continuous.